Bhargavp610/Coding-Practice/Problem-Solving/README.md

    - Compute the sum of the left-to-right diagonal and the right-to-left diagonal of a square matrix.
    - Return the absolute difference between these two sums.

+5. **Plus Minus**
+   - Count positive, negative, and zero values in the array.
+   - Print their ratios as decimals with 6 places of precision.

+6. **Staircase**
+   - Print a right-aligned staircase pattern using `#` symbols.
+   - Each line decreases spaces and increases `#` characters until the base is complete.

 ---
 🔄 I’ll keep adding more problems and approaches here as I solve them.